 Interestingly, everyone has some traditional form of porridge handed down in the family.
 Don’t you?

-Here are six super healthy porridge recipes (with accompanying stories) for you:
+Here are five super healthy porridge recipes (with accompanying stories) for you:

 Broken wheat (dalia) porridge

 “I want porridge!” she said, exasperated.
 “That’s all.
 I want porridge.
 The way my aunts used to make it on cold mornings.
 Warm and buttery, with rich toasted acorns in it.”

 She closed her eyes and cupped her hands.
 She prayed and wished and imagined and begged.
 She tried to call up the feel of the wooden bowl in her hands: it warmed almost like flesh where the wood was thin and the heat of her fingers and the hot porridge mingled.
 She summoned the smell, a mix of dairy and things of the earth and the tall green grass and the woods.
 Sometimes there was even a dollop of honey on top.

 The smell in her head was giving to a real scent in her nose now…

 In her hands was a cracked wooden bowl full of porridge, just like she remembered.”

 My grandmother used to make broken wheat (daliya) porridge for us on cold winter mornings up in the hills.
 It’s easy to make, delicious and healthy.

 Broken wheat porridge recipe: Roast broken wheat (dalia), cardamom, black pepper (whole) in pure ghee till a lovely odour emanates.
 Add water and pressure cook till done.
 Add milk and dry fruit if desired.
 Sweeten with jaggery.